Bug report #1807

 That probably doesn't make much sense, so I'll attach some screenshots highlighting this particular problem.

-#1 Updated by kumba - about 10 years ago
+#1 Updated by kumba - over 13 years ago

 layerbug1 shows the state of the layer window upon saving.
 As you can see, the folder group "wv-county2000" has all of its sub-layers collapsed.